two profiles with word Phrase printed on them facing each other

 Phrases Can Come Back

-Some phrases, like Tony Bennet, can have popular comebacks.
+Some phrases, like Joni Mitchell, can have popular comebacks.

-Several weeks ago, I started hearing a phrase I don’t think I’d heard since childhood: “okey-dokey.”
-And it wasn’t coming from the people for whom I caption—it was from people speaking to them.
-Many of them sounded middle-aged or younger, and they were from all different backgrounds including a guy who sold farm equipment, schedulers in physician offices, hair stylists, and even tech support people.
+At one point I started hearing a phrase I hadn’t heard since childhood: “okey-dokey.”
+And it wasn’t coming from the people for whom I captioned—it was from people speaking to them.
+Many sounded middle-aged or younger, and they were from all different backgrounds including a guy who sold farm equipment, schedulers in physician offices, hair stylists, and even tech support people.

 “Okey-dokey” is something I recall being said by adults to children and my first reaction upon hearing it was that it was from one of those well-meaning but annoying people who talk to older people as if they are children.
 But then the farm equipment guy used it after a discussion with a customer about the right kind of tubing to use for an irrigation project.
-The two were clearly acquaintances–they commiserated over the mess known as the Colorado River Compact–and I recall they also discussed parts for a second-hand tractor someone was trying to sell.
+The two were clearly acquaintances–they commiserated over the mess known as the Colorado River Compact that was being re-negotiated at the time.
+I recall they also discussed parts for a second-hand tractor a friend was trying to sell.

 The Urban Dictionary says “okey-dokey” first appeared around 1930.
 Another contributor said it’s a way to agree with something that’s pretty lame (like your boss reminding you about getting reports in on time), and yet another said it’s another way to tell someone to go fuck yourself.